Who discovered stem cells? It goes back further than you might think.

-A simple Pubmed search shows that the first paper with the phrase “stem cell” in the title was published 17 years earlier by MS Arrick in 1946, entitled “Stem cell lymphoma of the newborn”.
+A simple Pubmed search shows that the first paper with the phrase “stem cell” in the title was published 17 years earlier.
+This was by MS Arrick in 1946, entitled “Stem cell lymphoma of the newborn”.

-In fact there were a large number of publications before Till and McCulloch’s 1963 paper that presented research focused solely on stem cells and even used the phrase “stem cell” in the title.
-What some might say distinguishes Till and McCulloch’s paper specifically from these others is that it is on normal hematopoietic stem cells, while these other preceding papers were on stem cells from hematopoietic tumors.
+In fact there were a large number of publications before Till and McCulloch’s 1963 paper that presented research focused solely on stem cells.
+Many even used the phrase “stem cell” in the title.
+What some might say distinguishes Till and McCulloch’s paper specifically from these others is that it is on normal hematopoietic stem cells.
+In contrast, these other preceding papers were on stem cells from hematopoietic tumors.

 But were there other earlier papers focused on normal hematopoietic stem cells?

 Yes, in fact, many during the field’s history.

 Another simple Pubmed search shows that the first paper with the phrase “stem cell” in the title or abstract was published in 1932, 31 years before Till and McCulloch’s paper.